shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks/batch-deliveries.md

 #### Batched-deliveries Webhooks
 * timeout allowance is the maximum of: 6 seconds, or, 1 second per event in the batch.
-* throttling limits still apply: 1 minute of webhook endpoint response time per minute per shotgun site, across all webhooks.
+* throttling limits still apply: 1 minute of webhook endpoint response time per minute per ShotGrid site, across all webhooks.

 ## Comparison of Webhook Delivery Formats